 A Jumble of Files

-This has happened to me enough that I pretty much assume any decision I make could be a wrong move.
+This kind of haphazard decision making has happened to me enough that I pretty much assume any decision I make could be a wrong move.
 But I don’t let it slow me down.
 I simply save my working draft under a new name and push forward.

-As a result I usually end up with files and files of slightly different versions of my story.
-Over the years, it gets difficult to find anything I once had.
-My file folders fill up with similarly named docs, and frankly, if I ever need to find anything, it’s a total headache.
+As a result I used to end up with files and files of slightly different versions of my story.
+Over the years, it got difficult to find anything I once had.
+My file folders fill up with similarly named docs, and frankly, if I ever need to find anything, it was a total headache.

 Scrivener to the Rescue